H-1B Visa Requirements and Application Process

 Begin work in the United States

 H-1B workers may be admitted up to 10 calendar days before the requested employment start date (provided all else is in order).
 If the employment ends early (for example, termination by employer or by the worker) and you are not in violation of status, you may be eligible for a grace period of up to 60 calendar days (or until your I-94 expires, if earlier) to depart the U.S., change status, or seek new employment.
 This 60-day period is not automatic in all cases and depends on compliance with the regulations.
 Upon arrival, you should present your passport, H1B visa, and Form I-797 approval.
-You should ensure you receive an I-94 card with accurate information.
+You should ensure your I-94 admission record is accurate after entry, noting that I-94 records are often issued electronically.
 You should take care to note expiration dates for your status.

 Many documents are required during the H1B visa application process.
 The following is a general list.
 Please be aware this is not a comprehensive list and the documents you will need will vary based on your individual case: